swcarpentry/python-novice-inflammation/06-func.md

 > print(k)
 > ~~~

-> ## Write a function to swap a given string.
+>## Cost of reversing a string{.challenge}
 >
-> There are multiple ways to achieve this:
+>Write a function to reverse a given string.
+>
+> Given that you have learnt the use of function range(), the straightforward way is to make use of it and iterate through the string in backwards manner.

-def reverse(given):
+>def reverse(given):
-    s = ''
+>    s = ''
-    for i in range(0, len(given)):
+>    for i in range(0, len(given)):
-        s = s+given[len(given)-i-1]
+>        s = s+given[len(given)-i-1]
-    return s
+>    return s

-Here trainer could explain why it is not good to use += in string concatenation and how it is really expensive to do this way.
-Explain that strings are immutable and cannot be changed in place.
-A new copy has to be created in each iteration.
-It essentially become n^2 complexity.
+>This is a good working solution.
+However strings in python are immutable and cannot be changed in place.
+A new copy of same string has to be created in each iteration.
+It essentially makes n^2 operations where n is length of string.

-Anther way:
+>Consider the following two functions and dicuss if they would generate same output.
+Why and why not?

-def reverse(given):
+>def reverse(given):
-    return ''.join((given[i] for i in range(len(given)-1, -1, -1)))
+>    return ''.join((given[i] for i in range(len(given)-1, -1, -1)))

-Here trainer can explain how join works in python and what is complexity of this function.
+>Here trainer can explain how join works in python and what is complexity of this function.

-Another way of achieving this would be using extended slicing.
+>Another way of achieving this would be using extended slicing.
 It is really neat trick that would be handy for students to learn

-def reverse(given):
+>def reverse(given):
-    return given[::-1]
+>    return given[::-1]